harrymcdiarmid1/BEE20241-Final-Project/README.md

 **Research Question:** Does very high Week 1 activity cause users to become Power Users?

-**Key Finding:** The massive +87 percentage point naive effect completely disappears after controlling for confounders.
-The entire effect is spurious; Week 1 activity is a symptom of underlying engagement, not a cause of Power User status.
+**Key Finding:** Week 1 activity shows a **counterintuitive pattern**.
+Users with excessive early downloads (>33 in Week 1) convert at only 14.1%, versus 21.5% for everyone else - a -7.4pp naive difference.
+However, after rigorous causal analysis using regression and causal forests, the true effect is **unclear**: regression suggests -9.0pp while causal forests show +7.1pp with massive heterogeneity (±65pp).
+The disagreement indicates the effect is likely near zero with high individual variation.

-**Business Implication:** Don't use Week 1 download counts alone to predict Power Users.
-Always control for overall engagement patterns or risk chasing false signals.
+**Business Implication:** Week 1 download volume alone is a poor predictor of Power User status.
+The relationship is complex and varies dramatically between individuals.
+Focus on overall engagement patterns and behavioral consistency rather than early activity spikes.

 ---